 If you have more time, you may want to add more layers to your map and explore other relationships.
 Some layers that could be included in the project are: Net Radiation January and July; Total Rainfall January and July; and NDVI vegetation January and July.
 This additional data can be downloaded from NASA Earth Observations (NEO).
 In NEO, be sure to choose the Google Earth image type in the Downloads Options box.
 Once you have downloaded the KML file, choose File > Open to add it to your globe.

-Add a more detailed Climate classification map
+Add a more detailed Climate Classification map

 Students who are interested in acquiring more detailed maps of climate classifications may wish to visit this site: World Map of Climate Classifications.
 Files are available in PDF, GIS, and Google Earth format.

-Temperature change over time
+Investigate Temperature change over time

 Download and add the World Temperature Observations 1901-1990.kmz (KMZ File 566kB Aug25 11) layer to your Google Earth project.
 Turn the layer on by clicking the radio button next to its name.
 Use the toggle arrow to open the folder for this layer.
 In the folder, you will see temperature observations for three 30-year intervals: 1901-1930, 1931-1960, and 1961-1990.
 Turn each one on successively and observe how the temperatures have changed during this time period.
 The change is especially noticeable around the poles.
 Turn off the Temperature Observations 1901-1990 layer when you are done exploring.

-Make your own climatograph
+Make your own climograph

 View a Climate and Biomes PowerPoint file